Coming up next, our final news roundup and information overload hour.

 If you start with wine, stick with wine.

-If you start with vodka or whiskey, stick with it, and don't switch.
+If you start with vodka or whiskey, stick with it and don't switch.

-Uh but anyway, it's uh it's pretty amazing.
+But anyway, it's pretty amazing.

-You know, that you take this friend of yours.
+It's tribute to you, John Rich, you know, that you take this friend of yours.

 You know, it's a very competitive business you're in, just like broadcasting.